8 nights starting from

 The Peloponnese region of mainland Greece offers a timeless rich culture and an inherent natural beauty that is at its very best in spring when the landscape is reborn with a dazzlingly display of new plant life.
 Ancient and fascinating, this area offers a spectacular natural landscape of towering mountains, verdant rolling hills and rugged coastlines that settle around a dramatic ancient history.

 Our tour is two-centre which provides the opportunity to explore a variety of habitats and a little bit of history too.
 We start our tour in the attractive town of Nafplio, the first Capital of the Modern Greek state and one of the prettiest towns in the Peloponnese with a beautiful setting and an understated elegance.
-We spend 4 nights here exploring the flora of this historic region before heading across the hills to the seaside town of Gythio where our second accommodation, the Pantheon Hotel, is located, overlooking the sea.
+We spend 4 nights here exploring the flora of this historic region before heading across the hills to the seaside town of Gythio where our second accommodation, the Infinity Hotel, situated on the edge of Gythio, offers all rooms with sea views.

 During our stay we expect to find a huge variety of flora including cyclamen, stachys, campanula, asphodels, phlomis, anemones, cotinus, ferula, euphorbia, limonium, muscari as well as a diversity of orchids – tongue, bee, giant, provence and naked man.